 Twice Baked Breakfast Potatoes

-2. Place potatoes directly on oven rack in center of the oven and bake for 40 to 45 minutes or until potatoes are tender through the center.
+- Place potatoes directly on oven rack in the center of the oven and bake for 40 to 45 minutes or until potatoes are tender through the center.

-5. Add butter cream to the potato and mash together until smooth.
+- Add butter and cream to the potato and mash together until smooth.
 Season with salt and pepper and stir together.